 This finding cannot be explained from the perspective that the distributional structure of previously learned categories is the sole determinant of the distributional structure of generated categories.
 However, the observed behavior is expected from a category contrast perspective: Participants seeking to generate a perceptually distinct category will be more likely to use areas of space that are unoccupied by exemplars belonging to previously learned categories.
 In the Middle condition, the upper and lower regions of space are equidistant from members of the experimenter-defined category, whereas in the Bottom condition, the lower region of the space is closer to members of the experimenter-defined category.
 Thus, while Middle participants may form categories around the use of the equally unoccupied areas, the same is not true for the Bottom condition.
+Overall, Experiment 2 further supports the importance of contrast in category generation.

-6 Model-based Analyses of Experiments 1 and 2
+7 Model-based Analyses of Experiments 1 and 2

 Experiments 1 and 2 revealed systematic and strong effects of category contrast on category generation.
 In this section, we analyze the performance of the different formal models at explaining the experimental results.
-Specifically, we present simulations from the two novel contrast models: PACKER and the representativeness model, and compare them to two models that do not incorporate contrast: the copy-and-tweak model (discussed in Section 3.1.1) and an implementation of the hierarchical Bayesian model proposed by Jern and Kemp (2013), described in-depth in Appendix A. For our simulations here, the copy-and-tweak model is defined as a variant of PACKER with the $\theta_c$ parameter constrained to be zero.
-The comparison of this set of models serves to highlight the explanatory role of contrast in categorization: If contrast affords little explanatory advantage, then there should be few differences in performance between PACKER and copy-and-tweak, or between the representativeness and hierarchical Bayesian model.
-The comparison between these models can also emphasize the necessity of contrast and demonstrate that generation cannot be explained entirely through the emulation of distributional structure.
-Each model has complementary strengths and weaknesses: Whereas PACKER and copy-and-tweak are relatively insensitive to the distributional structure of learned categories (relying only on exemplar similarities), the representativeness and hierarchical Bayesian model generates categories exclusively on the basis of knowledge of how existing classes are distributed.
+Specifically, we present simulations from the two novel contrast models: PACKER and the representativeness model, and compare them to two models that do not incorporate contrast: the copy-and-tweak model (discussed in Section 4.1.1) and an implementation of the hierarchical Bayesian model proposed by Jern and Kemp (2013), described in-depth in Appendix B. For our simulations here, the copy-and-tweak model is defined as a variant of PACKER with the θ_c parameter constrained to be zero.
+The comparison of this set of models serves two purposes.
+The first is to highlight the explanatory role of contrast in categorization: If contrast affords little explanatory advantage, then there should be few differences in performance between PACKER and copy-and-tweak, or between the representativeness and hierarchical Bayesian model.
+The second is to compare two methods for integrating contrast into categorization models: PACKER and representativeness Each method has complementary strengths and weaknesses: Whereas PACKER and copy-and-tweak are relatively insensitive to the distributional structure of learned categories (relying only on exemplar similarities), the representativeness and hierarchical Bayesian model generates categories exclusively on the basis of knowledge of how existing classes are distributed.